 |Intermediate||Your height minus 30 cm|

 Skis With or Without Bindings

-Kids' skis can come with or without bindings but we generally advise to select skis with bindings as they are easily adjustable and ensure good performance.
+Kids' skis can come with or without bindings, but we generally advise selecting skis with bindings as they are easily adjustable and ensure good performance.
 This option is possible for all ski abilities and particularly good for beginners to intermediates.